schoeberl/risc-v-lab/README.md

    * Block diagram
    * Link to your repo
  * The abstract shall be in PDF
- * Send it to me latest on Thrusday evening
+ * Handin latest on Thursday afternoon

 ## Competition